daghanacay/ai-with-sagemaker-studio/README.md

 # Next Step

-Now you are ready to go to (next step)[Step1-SetupSagemaker/README.md]
+Now you are ready to go to [next step](Step1-SetupSagemaker/README.md)

 # Requirements